There are 28 results.

-In the course of the project FFF-TaliSys novel daylighting systems based on freeform surface technology are developed and implemented into functional models, thus, innovative systems that solve the contradictory requirements of daylighting systems.
-The aim is to develop systems for façades and skylights that yield optimal visual and thermal functionality, but work without moveable parts and complex controls.).
-For the integration into the building skin as well as the optimization of the optical systems both thermal and visual boundary conditions are taken into account.
+In the course of the project FFF-TaliSys novel daylighting systems based on freeform surface technology were developed and implemented into functional models, thus, innovative systems that solve the contradictory requirements of daylighting systems.
+The aim was to develop systems for façades and skylights that yield optimal visual and thermal functionality, but work without moveable parts and complex controls.).
+For the integration into the building skin as well as the optimization of the optical systems both thermal and visual boundary conditions were taken into account.
 Thereby, energy-efficient solutions shall result, which guarantee highest visual and thermal comfort in new and retrofitted buildings.

 This project targets the further development of windows with integrated vacuum glazing.
 Such glass products regularly feature a very low Ug-value, and their dimension is in comparison to insulation glass thin and light.
 As such, these products offer a new alternative for highly-insulating window constructions, and thus also for energy-efficiency measures in buildings.
 The project is based on the findings of a previous exploratory project (MOTIVE) and focuses on the construction of functional prototypes of vacuum glass windows together with business partners.